adobe/elixir-styler/README.md

 # Styler

 Styler is an AST-rewriting tool.
-Think of it as a combination of `mix format` and `mix credo`, except instead of telling you what's wrong, it just rewrites the code for you to fit our style rules.
+Think of it as a combination of `mix format` and `mix credo`, except instead of telling you what's wrong, it just rewrites the code for you to fit its style rules.
 Hence, `mix style`!

 Styler is configuration-free.
 Like `mix format`, it runs based on the `inputs` from `.formatter.exs` and has opinions rather than configuration.